Have you seen classes with a method

 The first form of validity usually does not really belong to the objects that need to be tested.
 It depends on the purpose, or, in programmer speak, on the algorithm that uses the object, whether or not an object is valid for its purpose.
 Therefore, the algorithm itself or some functionality related to it should do the testing, not the object under test.

 Often enough, there is more than one form of purpose a thing can serve, and there can be more of one form of validity.
-An extreme example is the string that can be used as ISBN number.
+An extreme example is a string that can be used as ISBN number.
 You’d never write a

 string::isValid() method, simply because it does not mean anything.
 You also would not write a